victorvmm/PredictUFC328/README.md

 The model was limitated in 3 fields:
 - Extremely small dataset (especially for Chimaev)
-- Results are highly sensitive to small variations in data
+- Results are highly sensitive to small variations in data, due to the size of the dataset
 - Class imbalance (Chimaev unbeaten)
-- Predicted probabilities should not be interpreted as real-world likelihoods

 For prediction, there were 4 options of datasets